Director: Mario A. Bianchet, PhD. Office: WBSBS 608B

 By <a href="//commons.wikimedia.org/w/index.php?title=User:SciMarie&amp;action=edit&amp;redlink=1" class="new" title="User:SciMarie (page does not exist)">SciMarie</a> - <a rel="nofollow" class="external text" href="http://www.sciencedirect.com/science/article/pii/S0022286014002750">Moran Jerabek-Willemsen, et al., MicroScale Thermophoresis: Interaction analysis and beyond, Journal of Molecular Structure, Volume 1077, 5 December 2014, Pages 101-113, ISSN 0022-2860</a>, <a href="https://creativecommons.org/licenses/by-sa/4.0" title="Creative Commons Attribution-Share Alike 4.0">CC BY-SA 4.0</a>, <a href="https://commons.wikimedia.org/w/index.php?curid=38221681">Link</a>

 Unassisted use of the instrument will be allowed after a short local training about local standard procedures is taken by the user.
-To take the core training please send an e-mail to core .
+To take the core training please request training in iLab .

 Size Exclusion Multi-Angle Light Scattering (SEC-MALS) with a dedicated angle for Dynamic Light Scattering (DLS): SEC-MALS combines size-exclusion chromatography with multi-angle light scattering to determine the weight averaged molar mass (Mw) of macromolecules/polymers/bioconjugates in solution as they are separated by SEC without the need of column calibration standards.